 - Create well-researched & attractive product listings: As we mentioned, you’ll need to create product listings for each product you want to sell on Amazon.
-The listing must be well-researched using best keywords and be sure to include high-quality images and compelling product descriptions.
+The listing must be well-researched using the best keywords and include high-quality images and compelling product descriptions.

 - Optimize your listings for SEO: In addition to creating attractive product listings, you’ll also need to ensure they’re optimized for Amazon’s search engine optimization (SEO).
 This will help potential customers find your products more easily.

-- Promote your products: Once your products are live on Amazon, you’ll need to start promoting them.
+- Promote your products: Once they are live on Amazon, you must promote them.
 You can do this through paid advertising, social media, and other marketing channels.

 Step 7: Manage Your Seller Account

-Once your business is up and running, you’ll need to actively manage your seller account.
+Once the business is up and running, your success will depend upon the proactive management of your Amazon Seller Account.
 This includes monitoring your sales, responding to customer inquiries, and dealing with any issues that may arise.